HeryRuiz/HeryRuiz/README.md

 Hi!
 My name is Hery Ruiz ✌️
 ========================================================================================================================================

-🗺️  I am a Front-End Developer based in Massachusetts, USA.
+🗣️ I’m a Front-End Developer hailing from Massachusetts, USA.
+Whether it’s designing pixel-perfect interfaces or optimizing code for performance, I thrive on the challenge of bringing ideas to life! 🌟🌱📚
 <br/>

 ### Skills